olinox14/path-php-doc/README.md

 #### Run on a built container

-If you've already built your container, start it and run unit tests with :
+If you've already built your container, start it and run with :

     docker start path-doc
     docker exec -it path-doc bash
+    yarn dev